-More than 2 in 5 Indigenous Australians in Western Australia rate their health as very good or excellent
+Nearly 1 in 2 Indigenous Australians in New South Wales rate their health as very good or excellent

 Information about how people rate their own health is widely used in health research.
 While this type of information generally tells a similar story to other measures of health-for example, reported long-term health conditions-people may rate their health as good to excellent even if they have significant health problems.
 How people rate their own health partly depends on their awareness of and expectations about their health and comparisons with others around them.